Undume/Gyroscope-Cocos2d-x/README.md

-And Added in the src folder from the android studio porject:
+And added in the src folder from the android studio porject:

 -gyroscope.java.